 Here at Sanity Marketing, we’re not about the ‘social cultivation’, the ‘micro-audience conversation’, or the ‘omni-channel approach’ (yes, those are all real things that social media agencies are touting!) – instead we focus on the Sanity.
 And the Sanity when it comes to doing social media for your small business is that while yes, you can outsource your small business social media management, it’s a lot easier than you think to do it on your own.

 With that in mind, here are some no-nonsense tips on how to write social media for your small business:

-- Doing the deed – have a set day for writing up the next week’s social media posts – it will mean the content flow will be consistent, and it’ll free up time during the week for you to work on other things.
+- Have a set day for writing up the next week’s social media posts – it will mean the content flow will be consistent, and it’ll free up time during the week for you to work on other things.

-- Make sure your content is eye-catching/relevant – you don’t need an in-depth understanding of colour theory to be able to post engaging content on your small business social media.
+- You don’t need an in-depth understanding of colour theory to be able to post engaging content on your small business social media.
 Just remember to use high-res images as smartphones are Retina quality these days.
 Pixelated, dark, and dingy images won’t get the same engagement as pretty ones.